Relationship Counselling

 Relationships can change for a variety of reasons and you may find that it is quite different from the one you started.
 The relationship can change over time as one or both parties to the relationship may change.

 It is often difficult to take an objective stance and to really see one another’s perspectives when a relationship is having difficulties.
 This can be further complicated by outside factors and opinions.
-Coming for relationship therapy with an independent person who has experience in working with relationships and couples, the relationship and the couple can be supported in a safe environment to explore their difficulties with the knowledge that the support is confidential, non-judgemental and impartial.
+Coming for relationship counselling with an independent person who has experience in working with relationships and couples, the relationship and the couple can be supported in a safe environment to explore their difficulties with the knowledge that the support is confidential, non-judgemental and impartial.

 Some of the relationship issues I work with include: